Noaaan/MythicMetals/README.md

 ## License

-This mod is licensed under a custom MIT license.
+This mods code is licensed under a MIT license.
 Please read it before re-using any code.
 You can use this mod as an example/base for adding in blocks, ingots, armor, tools, and ore generation for Fabric mods.

+Note that the assets (textures) in this mod is All Rights Reserved.
+You may not use or redistribute these without permission.

-Feel free to use this in any modpack you wish for.
+Feel free to use this mod in any modpack you wish for.
 Some modpacks that use Mythic Metals:
 * Euphoric Curiosities: https://www.curseforge.com/minecraft/modpacks/euphoriccuriosity/
 * Medieval Minecraft (Fabric): https://www.curseforge.com/minecraft/modpacks/medieval-minecraft-fabric/